Before applying to the GW Law Munich IP and Information Law Summer Program, please take note of the following:

 6. How do I find housing?

 Please visit the housing and travel page.
-We also plan to create a Facebook page for students participating in the program to use to connect with one another before leaving for Germany.
+We have a Facebook page for students participating in the program to use to connect with one another and prior program participants before leaving for Germany.

 7. Is there a deadline for applications and is the program still accepting applications?